dbacinski/Android-Testing-With-Kotlin/UnitTesting.md

 ## Test failure

-When the assertion from `then` block won't be sattified then test will fail with following output:
+When the assertion from `then` block won't be sattified then test will fail with following (or similar) output:

 ```
 java.lang.AssertionError: Values at position 0 differ; Expected: true (class: Boolean), Actual: false (class: Boolean) (latch = 0, values = 1, errors = 0, completions = 1)